-Age plays a role in sunken eyes; however, different factors can contribute so that it may affect younger people as well.
+Age plays a role in sunken eyes; however, different factors can contribute to affect younger people as well.
 The vast majority of people notice sunken eyes when they look in the mirror.
-The specific appearance will vary from individual-to-individual.
+The specific appearance will vary from individual to individual.

 1. Fast Facts on Sunken Eyes